 7 Fish Oil

-The fish oils – EPA and DHA -are well known to reduce triglycerides.
+The omega-3 fatty acids in fish oils – EPA and DHA are well known to reduce triglycerides.
+They may also have a wide range of other benefits ranging from helping depression to arthritis too.
 But they may also promote the following supplement side effects:

 - Anti-blood clotting effects.
-High dosses (2-3 g) of fish oils may interact with blood thinner medications.
+High doses (2-3 g) of fish oils may interact with blood thinner medications.

 8 Folic Acid

 Folic acid (folate) is one of the B vitamins.
 Folate is the natural form of this vitamin.
 Folic acid is the synthetic version.
 Many supplements contain folic acid because it's better absorbed.

 Folic acid plays a very important role in reducing birth defects.
 It also helps us make red blood cells and reduces homocysteine.
 The RDA is only 400 to 800 micrograms a day.
 As critical as folic acid is, in some, it may be associated with the following supplement side effects:

 Some research has noted an association between folic acid supplements and prostate cancer.
 In one such study, researchers saw an almost 10% increase in prostate cancer in men who used folic acid supplements for 10 years.

 Some research suggests folic acid supplements may raise the risk of colon cancer.
 One investigation noted an 11% increase in colon cancer in those who took 1 mg of folic acid for 3 years.
 This is a mega dose of the vitamin.